GLASGOW 2024

 Discussions on consent also take place within different areas of doctrinal law e.g. contract, medical, labour or family law, notably in the criminal law of sexual offences, and more recently in the area of law and technology.
 For instance, in post #MeToo times, conversations about what should count as valid consent to sex have come to the fore of public and scholarly agendas, together with reforms of criminal law and policy regulations in different countries.
 This comes on the heels of on-going feminist debates on the merits and perils of affirmative consent standards, on the harms of unwanted consensual sex, and on different approaches to sexualities.
 New technologies of artificial intelligence, such as deepfakes, bring further complications to our normative understandings and applications of consent and the principles and laws that regulate it.
 And in contract law, old debates about the balancing of autonomy or consent with fairness or efficiency is gaining new attention in light of the meteoric rise of standard form contracting and the increased use of contracts in the design of governance mechanisms beyond privity.

-The conference will aim to address questions including, but not limited to;
+The conference addressed questions including, but not limited to;

 • How should we best conceive of consent as an individual’s normative power?